Usage

 Alignment on multiple subtitles against the single media file:

-(.venv) $ subaligner -m script -v test.mp4 -s subtitle_lang_1.txt -s subtitle_lang_2.txt
+(.venv) $ subaligner -m script -v video.mp4 -s subtitle_lang_1.txt -s subtitle_lang_2.txt

-(.venv) $ subaligner -m script -v test.mp4 -s subtitle_lang_1.txt subtitle_lang_2.txt
+(.venv) $ subaligner -m script -v video.mp4 -s subtitle_lang_1.txt subtitle_lang_2.txt

 Alignment on embedded subtitles: